 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, John Deere reported total greenhouse gas emissions of approximately 690,000,000 kg CO2e, comprising 410,000,000 kg CO2e from Scope 1 and 280,000,000 kg CO2e from Scope 2 emissions.
-The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by FY2030, using FY2021 as the baseline.
-Additionally, John Deere targets a 30% reduction in absolute Scope 3 emissions, which include emissions from purchased goods and services as well as the use of sold products, within the same timeframe.
-In 2021, John Deere's emissions were reported at 811,000,000 kg CO2e, indicating a significant focus on reducing its carbon footprint.
-The company’s commitment aligns with industry standards for climate action, reflecting a proactive approach to sustainability in the agricultural machinery sector.
+In 2023, John Deere reported total greenhouse gas emissions of approximately 690,000,000 kg CO2e, which includes 410,000,000 kg CO2e from Scope 1 and 280,000,000 kg CO2e from Scope 2 emissions.
+The company has also disclosed significant Scope 3 emissions, with about 89,120,000,000 kg CO2e attributed to the use of sold products and approximately 97,383,000,000 kg CO2e from purchased goods and services.
+John Deere has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by FY2030, using FY2021 as the baseline.
+Additionally, the company targets a 30% reduction in absolute Scope 3 emissions from purchased goods and services and the use of sold products within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, John Deere's climate strategy reflects a proactive approach to sustainability, focusing on significant emissions reductions across all relevant scopes.

 Access structured emissions data, company-specific emission factors, and source documents